-- 25. A person does not have to provide information in response to a s 17B notice where the information is not (or is not deemed to be) in their possession, knowledge or control. - 26.
-A person also does not have to provide information that is subject to: - legal privilege; or - the non-disclosure right for tax advice documents.
+- 26. A person does not have to provide information in response to a s 17B notice where the information is not (or is not deemed to be) in their possession, knowledge or control. - 27.
+A person also does not have to provide information that is subject to: - legal privilege; or - the non-disclosure right for tax advice documents. - 28.
+Importantly, legal privilege or the non-disclosure right is claimed by the person who receives the notice.
+That means they consider the information sought and decide whether to claim legal privilege or the non-disclosure right.